 At the given place, I easily found the address, but suddenly a curious

-shyness invaded me: I no longer dared to approach to less than ten
+shyness invaded me: I no longer dared to approach less than ten

 metres of Tuima's house!
 If was an unexpected feeling, surprisingly

-strong, which left me paralysed, my heart beating.
+strong, which left me paralyzed, my heart beating.
 Happily, Tuima,

-who was waiting me, went out herself, and this released the situation.
+who was waiting for me, went out herself, and this released the situation.

 Really delighted, I discovered a young lady with pleasant features,